Links to Regulations and other helpful information

 Undergo an annual vehicle inspection regardless of the weight of the tow truck

 Perform daily vehicle inspections regardless of the weight of the tow truck (commonly known as a “pre-trip” or “circle-check”)

 Be responsible for their drivers including record keeping and ensuring that they are trained, qualified and adhering to regulations

 Keep additional records including maintenance records and staff oversight

 Meet additional tow truck and road safety requirements

 Note: Hours of Service exemptions remain in place for the towing industry.
 (See HOS Exemptions in the Commercial Vehicle Operator's Safety Manual)

-New equipment requirements under the Highway Traffic Act will also be coming into effect.
+New equipment requirements under the Highway Traffic Act are also in effect.
 As of January 1, 2023, tow trucks/drivers must (See the new section from Reg 587 linked in regulations above):